mutaphysis/swiftpp/README.md

 In that perspective it is more similar to swig, the C/C++ interface generator, so why not use swig?
 Well, the 2 major advantages of swiftpp are 1) it does not require a special "interface file", the C++ class interface itself is the definition, thanks to clang parsing and 2) swig does NOT (officially) support Objective-C, making it unsuitable for the task.

 Another tool that was released while I was working on this is djinni (see https://github.com/dropbox/djinni).
-It uses a custom idl (Interface Definition Language) to automatically generate bridges and support C++, Java and Objective-C, I haven't tried using it with swift yet.
+It uses a custom idl (Interface Definition Language) to automatically generate bridges and support C++, Java and Objective-C. Unfortunately, djinni make heavy use of Objective-C++ and you cannot import Objective-C++ interface in swift, has to be pure Objective-C.

 License
 =======